 Richard Wade Deputy Executive Administrator, Texas Natural Resources Information System (TNRIS)

-Richard Wade provides direction and management for all TNRIS-related activities and programs.
-He has 30 years of experience in geographic information system (GIS) technology and computer mapping.
-Wade started his career as an intern with TNRIS in 1986 and helped establish one of the first statewide GIS programs at TNRIS and the TWDB.
-He later joined Earth Information Systems Corporation as the Director of Telecommunications and managed and maintained several data contracts for companies that included Qualcomm, Motorola, and Verizon.
+Richard Wade provides direction and management for all TNRIS-related activities and programs and serves as the Geographic Information Officer for Texas.
+He has 30 years of experience in Geographic Information System (GIS) technology and computer mapping.
+Wade started his career as an intern with TNRIS in 1986 and helped establish one of the first statewide GIS programs at the TWDB.
+He later went into the private sector where he was director of telecommunications and managed and maintained several high profile data contracts for companies that included Qualcomm, Motorola, and Verizon.
 Wade went on to co-found the Windrose Data Corporation, which provided GIS data and services to environmental and energy firms across the country.
-He returned to TNRIS in 2005 and also serves as the Geographic Information Officer for Texas.
-He holds a bachelor's degree in computer science from Texas State University.
+He returned to the TWDB in 2005.
+Wade holds a bachelor's degree in computer science from Texas State University.